joejag/dolphins/research.md

 * 'Perverse Incentive'
     * We want this, we try to get it, we end up with something else
     * These unintended consequences are what we get due to the actions people take to make recieve the incentive
-    * STORY: The first example in software I could find was...
-IBM in the 80s created a pay structure that paid folk by line of code written.
-The original code style wars was between developers rewarded by LoC and book publishers who wanted to make their point on a single page.
 * Why:
  * Purpose -> Measure -> Method
  * Add a perverse incentive and it becomes the 'de-facto purpose', removing the real one.